Purdue vs. Indiana NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Indiana's games have gone over 50.5 points in five of 11 chances this season.

-- The two teams combine to score 44.2 points per game, 6.3 less than the total in this contest.

-- This contest's total is 3.5 points fewer than the 54 these two squads combine to give up per game in 2021.
+- This contest's over/under is 3.5 points fewer than the 54 these two squads combine to give up per game in 2021.

-- Boilermakers games this season feature an average total of 53.1 points, a number 2.6 points higher than Saturday's over/under.

-- The 50.8 PPG average total in Hoosiers games this season is 0.3 points more than this game's over/under.
+- In 2021, games involving the Hoosiers have averaged a total of 50.8 points, 0.3 more than the set over/under in this contest.

 Purdue Stats and Trends

+- Purdue has six wins against the spread in 11 games this year.

-- The Boilermakers covered the spread in their only game when favored by 15 points or more.
+- The Boilermakers have been favored by 15 points or more once this season and covered the spread.

-- Purdue's games this year have eclipsed the over/under in 27.3% of its opportunities (three times in 11 games with a set point total).
+- Purdue's games this year have hit the over in 27.3% of its opportunities (three times in 11 games with a set point total).

-- When Purdue records more than 32.3 points, it is 2-0 against the spread and 2-0 overall.
+- Purdue is 2-0 against the spread and 2-0 overall in games when it records more than 32.3 points.

-- Purdue is 5-2 against the spread and 5-2 overall when the team picks up more than 378 yards.
+- In games that Purdue totals over 378 yards, the team is 5-2 against the spread and 5-2 overall.

 - The Boilermakers have turned the ball over 15 times this season, six more turnovers than the Hoosiers have forced (9).